Install this application on your home screen for quick and easy access when you’re on the go.

 4 credits - Engage fully in class activities and complete a post-class assignment

 Andreu Casas is an Assistant Professor in the Department of Communication Science, Vrije Universiteit Amsterdam.
-He is computational political scientist working on political communication, public policy, legislative politics, and computational methods.
+He is a computational political scientist working on political communication, public policy, legislative politics, and computational methods.

-His research in political communication and public policy looks at how social media has shaped collective action dynamics; how social movements, interest groups, political parties, as well as the public, use public communications to influence the political agenda; the role of (social) media in increasing/ameliorating polarization; and the regulation of political speech by social media companies.
+His research in political communication and public policy looks at how social media has shaped collective action dynamics; how social movements, interest groups, political parties, as well as the public, use public communications to influence the political agenda; the role of (social) media in increasing/ameliorating polarisation; and the regulation of political speech by social media companies.
 His research on legislative politics looks at the conditions under which individual legislators and legislative groups influence policy through less prominent (e.g. amendments) and more informal (e.g. bundling legislation) mechanisms.

 In addition, in all his research he develops and/or applies novel computation methods (text-as-data and images-as-data) that allow him to unlock important (classic and new) research questions that would be hard to address otherwise.
 His work has been published in the American Political Science Review, American Journal of Political Science, Science Advances, and the Annual Review of Political Science, among others.